-The degree requires 30 semester credit hours and includes Analytical Topics (CMPE-610), two flexible core courses, four graduate electives, two semesters of graduate seminar, and the option of completing either thesis research or a graduate project.
+The degree requires 30 semester credit hours and includes Analytical Topics in Computer Engineering (CMPE-610), two core courses, four graduate electives, two semesters of graduate seminar, and the option of completing either a thesis or a graduate project.
 The core courses and graduate electives provide breadth and depth of knowledge.
-The Computer Engineering Graduate Seminar (CMPE-795) provides students with exposure to a variety of topics presented by researchers from within RIT, industry, other universities and guides students to choose either a thesis or project as their culminating experience.
+The Computer Engineering Graduate Seminar (CMPE-795) exposes students to a variety of topics presented by researchers from within RIT, industry, and other universities, and guides students to choose either a thesis or project as their culminating experience.
+The Project/Thesis Initiation Seminar (CMPE-796) guides students in completing their thesis proposal or project execution plan with their faculty adviser.

-Students who pursue the thesis option take nine semester credit hours of thesis research to obtain a culminating experience in technology innovation and discovery.
-Students conduct research to answer a fundamental science/engineering question that contributes to new knowledge in the field.
-Research findings should be repeatable and generalizable, with sufficient quality to make them publishable in technical conferences and/ or journals.
+Students who pursue the thesis option complete nine semester credit hours of thesis research (CMPE-790) with a faculty adviser to answer a fundamental science/engineering question that contributes to new knowledge in the field.
+Students formulate the problem under the faculty adviser's guidance and conduct extensive quantitative or qualitative analyses with sound methodology.
+Research findings should be repeatable and generalizable, with sufficient quality to make them publishable in technical conferences and/or journals.

-Students who pursue the project option take six semester credits of graduate electives related to their project focus and three semester credits of Graduate Project (CMPE-792) to obtain a culminating experience in product development and management.
-Students in the project option must register for specialized courses that are directly related to their project and professionally execute the project under the supervision of a faculty adviser.
+Students who pursue the project option take six credits of graduate electives directly related to their project deliverables and three credits of Graduate Project (CMPE-792) to professionally execute a project under the supervision of a faculty adviser.
 The project generally addresses an immediate and practical problem, a scholarly undertaking that can have tangible outcomes, where students are expected to give a presentation or demonstration of the final deliverables of the project.